 - prove and apply Shannon’s noisy channel coding theorem

-- apply message passing algorithms to decoding problems
+- design and apply message passing algorithms for encoding and inference problems

 Lectures, exercises classes, self-study.

 The final grade will be determined by the maximum of the following two options: